ComputationalRadiationPhysics/isaac/INSTALL.md

     * Otherwise:
       * `mkdir install`
-      * `./configure --prefix=$CMAKE/install`, where where `$CMAKE` is the full (!) path of the cmake-3.5.2 directory.
+      * `./configure --prefix=$CMAKE/install`, where where `$CMAKE` is the full (!) path of the cmake-3.28.6 directory.
       * `make install`
-      * Now a local version of CMake is installed in the install directory in the cmake-3.5.2 folder.
-Later while compiling an application using CMake (including the ISAAC server and the ISAAC examples) use `$CMAKE/install/bin/cmake` instead of `cmake` and `$CMAKE/install/bin/ccmake` instead of `ccmake`, where `$CMAKE` is the path of the cmake-3.5.2 directory used above.
+      * Now a local version of CMake is installed in the install directory in the cmake-3.28.6 folder.
+Later while compiling an application using CMake (including the ISAAC server and the ISAAC examples) use `$CMAKE/install/bin/cmake` instead of `cmake` and `$CMAKE/install/bin/ccmake` instead of `ccmake`, where `$CMAKE` is the path of the cmake-3.28.6 directory used above.
-* __libjpeg__ or __libjpeg-turbo__ for (de)compressing the rendered image of the
+* __libjpeg-turbo__ for (de)compressing the rendered image of the transmission:
-  transmission:
   * _Debian/Ubuntu_:
     * `sudo apt-get install libjpeg-dev`
-* __Jansson__ for the de- and encryption of the JSON messages transfered between server and client.
+* __Jansson__ 2.12+ for the de- and encryption of the JSON messages transfered between server and client.
   * _Debian/Ubuntu_:
     * `sudo apt-get install libjansson-dev`